walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 cast balance --rpc-url http://127.0.0.1:8545 0x0000000000000000000000000000000000000001
 ```

-You should get a response ``.
+You should get a response `` FIXME.
 This is the value we bridged.

 ## Read more